t-ski/clustering-algorithms/README.md

 clA.<algorithm>(data: number[]|TVector[], epsilon?: number): AClustering
 ```

-> Epsilon is estimated from the given data if not defined.
+> If not defined, the epsilon parameter is estimated from the given data.

 ``` ts
 new clA.MeanShift(DATA, 2).clusters;